Newlab: Renovation and architecture

 Marvel Architects, Newlab's architect of record, along with DBI Projects, Belt's project management firm, worked together to craft and execute the renovation.
 Press regarding Newlab often states that the company occupies Building 128 of the Navy Yard, but this is slightly misleading in that 128 is a complex of warehouses and Newlab occupies the southernmost portion.

 Recladding the building's armature and repurposing of the 51,000 ft^{2} machine shop into an 84,000 ft^{2} multidisciplinary design, prototyping, and advanced manufacturing space took approximately 5 years and continued until the company's full opening in September 2016.
 The undertaking utilized approximately 9,000 lbs of steel in total according to the developer.

-A guiding principle of the redesign was to harmonize of the needs of the forthcoming lab environment with the original structural features.
+A guiding principle of the redesign was to harmonize the needs of the forthcoming lab environment with the original structural features.
 Modern workplace design elements were fused with the 19th century industrial characteristics of the building's centerline.